 - Give them enough convincing reasons to remove your link.

 But even after all these efforts, you can’t be sure that the webmaster will remove your link.
 So it would help if you always kept a second plan in your pocket.
 Let us move to the next stage in checking backlinks of a website.

-STEP 3: Disavow Unremoved Links
+Disavow Unremoved Links

-You have many spammy backlinks pointing to your site.
+- You have many spammy backlinks pointing to your site.

-You think that these links can end you up with a manual action.
+- You think that these links can end you up with a manual action.

-…then go for this option.
+Then go for this option.

 First, make a text file of all the links you want to disavow.
 Second, upload this compiled list.

 Here is how you can do it:

 Make sure you add all links you want to disavow and no links you don’t want to disavow.
 Careful attention to both these things is essential to get the desired result and avoid any harm.

-STEP 4: Focus on Your Future SEO Linking
+Focus On Your Future SEO Linking

 Your things don’t end after removing bad links.
 Now it is time to build good links.
-Make sure this time you look out for natural link building ways that bring value rather than linking builds just for getting a link.
+Make sure this time you look out for natural link-building ways that bring value rather than linking builds just for getting a link.
 The most important things to consider for getting a link are that it should be from:

 - High authority site